JetBrains/intellij-sdk-docs/topics/tutorials/using_kotlin.md

 Problems are highlighted via these inspections (2023.2):
 - <control>Plugin DevKit | Code | Kotlin object registered as extension</control> for Kotlin code
 - <control>Plugin DevKit | Plugin descriptor | Extension class is a Kotlin object</control> for <path>plugin.xml</path>

+### Do not use "companion object" in extensions
+{id="companion-object-extensions"}

+Kotlin `companion object` is always created once you try to load its containing class, and [extension point implementations](plugin_extensions.md) are supposed to be cheap to create.
+To avoid unnecessary classloading (and thus slowdown in IDE startup), `companion object` in extensions must only contain simple constants or [logger](ide_infrastructure.md#logging).
+Anything else must be a top-level declaration or stored in an `object`.

+Use inspection <control>Plugin DevKit | Code | Companion object in extensions</control> to highlight such problems (2023.3).

 ## Kotlin Code FAQ